MeetPrajapati2603/project-store/README.md

-## This is the Project Manager app like Github.
+## This is the Project Manager app named "Project-Store".
 Here I have created the **Project Manager App** application.
 I have created this for the Internship Project.